Liquefied Petroleum Gas LPG in Gas – LP Gas: What is Liquefied Petroleum Gas Properties

 3. The Source of LP gas (liquid petroleum gas)

-4. Australian Made Energy
+4. LP gas is Australian Made Energy

-5. LP gas is a Renewable Energy Source
+5. LP Gas is a Renewable Energy Source

-6. LP gas is NOT Coal Seam Gas (CSG)
+6. LP Gas is NOT Coal Seam Gas (CSG)

 Most gas explosions are the result of gas leaking into a confined space, like a kitchen.

-Often, the gas bottle itself is not even involved in the event, as gas bottles are always stored outdoors.
+Often, the gas bottle itself is not even involved in the event, as LP gas bottles are always stored outdoors.

 2. Simulated Natural Gas from Liquefied Petroleum Gas – LPG